longhorn/website/content/docs/1.7.1/references/settings.md

 The time in seconds a v1 engine will wait for a response from a replica before marking it as failed.
 Values between 8 and 30 are allowed.
 The engine replica timeout is only in effect while there are I/O requests outstanding.

-This timeout only applies as-configured to additional replicas.
-A v1 engine will not mark the final replica for a running volume as failed until twice the configured timeout.
-This behavior is intended to balance volume responsiveness with volume availability:
+This setting only applies to additional replicas.
+A V1 engine marks the last active replica as failed only after twice the configured number of seconds (timeout value x 2) have passed.
+This behavior is intended to balance volume responsiveness with volume availability.

 - The engine can quickly (after the configured timeout) ignore individual replicas that become unresponsive in favor of other available ones.
 This ensures future I/O will not be held up.